TIC4302/video-streaming-bot/Deployment/README.md

 ```
 Step 6: Build with the Docker file

 Restart your machine.
-Create a folder and download the docker file and youtube_bot.py from Operation folder into the folder and run this command
+Create a folder and download the docker file and youtube_bot.py from Operation folder into the newly created folder and run this command
 ```console
 $ docker build . -t videobot:1
 ```